con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 With largeness, vastness, and profundity,
 With meaning great, achieving beings' aims,
-Just this makes up the sphere of every buddha
+Just this comprises every buddha's sphere,
-That's taught by all the true awakened ones.
+Just this is taught by all awakened ones.
 (167)

 ## Colophon: